Who We Are

 Unitarian Universalism

 Unitarian Universalism keeps an open mind about the religious questions people have struggled with in all times and places.
-We believe that personal experience, conscience, and reason should have as much authority in our lives as sacred books and precepts or religious institutions.
+We believe that personal experience, conscience, and reason have as much authority as sacred books and precepts or religious institutions.
+Our religious roots span the globe, drawing on the liberal Protestant transition, eastern religions, earth based traditions, and more.

 Newcomers visit and become involved in the life of this Fellowship for many reasons.
 Some come looking for a spiritual community guided by principles or values rather than dogma.
 Many who describe themselves as “spiritual but not religious” find UU congregations just what they’re seeking.
 Some come looking for a place to raise their children where they’ll be encouraged to follow their own spiritual or religious path and where all are welcome.
 Some come looking to form friendships with like-minded people.
 Some come looking for a place to direct their interest in social action and social justice.
 Whatever you’re looking for, we hope you’ll visit UUFA again and again.